equinor/fusion-framework/packages/react/app/src/settings/README.md

 >
 > We have chosen to use callbacks as parameters to the hooks, instead of returning them, to avoid unnecessary re-renders.

+> [!NOTE]
+> `onUpdating` and `onLoading` refers to the global state of the settings, not the individual settings.
+This means that if you have multiple settings that are being updated, the `onUpdating` and `onLoading` will be true until all settings are updated.
+>
+> Good practice is to disable UI elements that can trigger settings updates when `onUpdating` or `onLoading` is true.

 > [!IMPORTANT]
 > Hooks must be memoized to avoid re-renders on every render.
 Provided callbacks are not internally memoized, to allow consumers to control implementation of these callbacks.